 5. Imperfect Potential

 The panel are looking for imperfect potential that can be moulded to their ideas.
 They are not looking for rigidity!

 6. Dressed to Kill!

 Even if you are not auditioning for Sweeney Todd, please dress to kill!
 Sometimes, you will be asked to simply wear black, and given no choice in the matter.
-However, it is a good approach to always present in smart casual with attention to grooming, hair and make up if desired.
+However, it is a good approach to always present fairly naturally in smart casual with some attention to grooming, hair, and make up, if desired.
 A good Director doesn’t care and will look beyond your everyday appearance, but it demonstrates respect for the audition panel, and for yourself.
-If there is no mention, dress as yourself in smart casual style, and comfortably for the climate and time of day.
+If there is no mention, dress as yourself in smart casual style, comfortably for the climate and time of day.
 If it helps your confidence, you may wish to pick a look that is somehow related to the part for which you are auditioning.
-For example, a colourful maxi skirt and peasant style topif you are auditioning for the role of Carmen.
+For example, a colourful maxi skirt and peasant style top if you are auditioning for the role of Carmen.
 Just remember, though, that the musicals and Operas are often now set in completely modern, different, even obscure, settings.
 It is always best to just be yourself while wearing something that is not only comfortable but also helps you to feel good about your appearance.
 Dressing for audition is basically common sense.

 Assuming now that: